Downtown Los Angeles is an ideal date destination with great restaurants, bars, and attractions, many of which are within walking distance.

 19. Orsa & Winston

-If you want to impress a foodie, make a reservation and order the five-course tasting menu at Orsa & Winston for $125 per person.
+If you want to impress a foodie, make a reservation and order the five-course tasting menu at Orsa & Winston.

 The restaurant is owned by chef Josef Centeno, who named it after his two dogs.
 The cuisine is Italian and Japanese-inspired.

-Afterward, you can get dessert at Grand Central Market, or even see a concert at the Walt Disney Concert Hall, both within walking distance.
+Afterward, you can get dessert at Grand Central Market, which is within walking distance.

 20. Redbird